SV Angel

 Seed Round in 2018

-Pagedraw is a software company based in San Francisco, California, that specializes in transforming website mock-ups and designs into functional code.
-Founded in 2016, Pagedraw provides a user-friendly UI builder that allows designers to input their drawings into an editor.
-The software automatically generates production-ready code, including HTML, CSS, JSX, ERB, and PHP, which can be seamlessly integrated into GitHub.
-By automating the translation of graphics into semantic and dynamic code, Pagedraw enables web design teams to streamline their workflow without compromising on design quality or coding standards.
+Pagedraw is a software company based in San Francisco, California, founded in 2016.
+It specializes in a UI building tool that enables designers to convert drawings and mock-ups of websites into functional code automatically.
+Users can create their user interface in Pagedraw's editor, which generates production-ready code in various formats, including HTML, CSS, JSX, ERB, or PHP.
+This output can be seamlessly integrated into GitHub, streamlining the workflow for web design teams.
+By automating the translation of graphics into semantic and dynamic code, Pagedraw allows teams to enhance efficiency without compromising on design quality or coding standards.

 Maker